kevinstonge/water-my-plants/README.md

 ### GET to /api/usda/:genus/species

-returns an array of objects, each object contains a species name and the unique database id of that species:
+returns all species in the database that belong to the specified genus.
+The data is an array of objects, each object contains a species name and the unique database id of that species:

-`{"species": [{ Species: 'californica', id: 360}, ...]}`
+`{"species": [{ "Species": "californica", id: 360}, ...]}`

 ### GET to /api/usda/:id